Initial Evaluations For New Clients

 Do I need to have a referral from my vet or surgeon to visit Back on Track?

 No. While most of our patients are referred by a vet or surgeon, we do accept self referrals.
-However, we do ask that you provide information about the vets your pet has seen in the last few years so that our doctor may review your pet's important medical information.
+However, we do ask that you provide information about the vets your pet has seen in the last few years so that our doctor may obtain and review your pet's important medical information.
 If your pet has had any radiographs (X-ray pictures) or surgery, it is important for our staff to be aware of this.
 We may need to see your pet's radiographs and can request them from your veterinarian if needed.

 How long does an evaluation take?